What is included in this Sample?

 IRON (FERROUS SULFATE) MARKET DYNAMICS

-Rising demand for wastewater treatment and phosphorus removal
+Rising demand for agricultural micronutrients and wastewater treatment chemicals.

 Opportunity